mxagar/eda_fe_summary/README.md

     - `df.loc[]` can access only to row & column labels/names + booleans: `df.loc['a','col_name']`, `df.loc[:,'col_name']`.
     - `df[]` can be used for changing entire column values, but `df.loc[]` or `df.iloc[]` should be used for changing sliced row values.
 - We can always save any python object as a serialized file using `pickle`; for instance: models or pipelines.
 But: python versions must be consistent when saving and loading.
+- We can perform SQL-style joins with `pd.merge()`.
+- Use `pivot` to re-arrange the shape of a matrix/data frame.

 ## Data Cleaning